staeiou/voigt_fitter/README.md

 # voigt_fitter
 Automated Voigt Profile Fitter from AstroHackWeek

-We want to implement a simple Gaussian fitter algorithm based on recursive peak finding
+We want to implement a simple Gaussian fitter algorithm based on recursive peak finding.